5 Important Things to Know About Creating a Living Will Arizona

 Can I update or revoke my Living Will in Arizona?

-Yes, you can update or revoke your living will in Arizona at any time, as long as you're mentally competent.
-To update your living will, you can create a new document that supersedes the old one.
-To revoke it, you can destroy all copies of the document or create a written revocation.
+Yes, you can update or revoke your living will in Arizona at any time, as long as you’re mentally competent.
+To update your living will, you should fill out a new living will form that supersedes the old one.
+To revoke it, you can destroy all copies of the document or fill out a written revocation.

 It’s important to inform your healthcare providers, family members, and anyone else who has a copy of your living will about any changes or revocations.
 Regular review and updates of your living will are recommended to ensure it continues to reflect your current wishes.